BrandonXu6106/obsidianpublish/content/posts/branddesign/fonts/towards-data-neutrality.md

 - Massively reduced speed and efficiency (the global Ethereum computer operates at roughly the speed of a Raspberry Pi)
 - High latency for transactions and finality (not to mention transaction + gas fees but I am assuming these will be negligible at some point down the line)

 All of these make it incredibly unfeasible for data-intensive or real-time applications (e.g. file sharing, games, collaborative text editing) without _aggressive_ application of blockchain scaling ideas.
-Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering among the presence of [[Byzantine Faults|byzantine actors]]) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.
+Of course, there are certain applications that benefit from the unique properties that blockchains possess (namely strong guarantees about consistency and message ordering among the presence of [[Byzantine Faults|byzantine actors](../../../thoughts/Byzantine%20Faults.md)) that make it worthwhile for certain applications like cryptocurrencies, but for most applications these tradeoffs make it hard for end users to adopt.

 Blockchain is suitable for a very small subset of use-cases.
 Is there a more general purpose technology that still addresses these main problems?

 ## The personal cloud

-**Rhizome** aims to be a data-persistence and identity layer for the [[distributed web|distributed web]].
+**Rhizome** aims to be a data-persistence and identity layer for the [[distributed web|distributed web](../../../thoughts/distributed%20web.md).
 The goal of Rhizome is to enable _data-neutrality_ by separating data from applications.

 It is made up of two layers

 1. Root: a personal data pod that _you_ own.
 Think iCloud or Dropbox but you have agency over how much storage you want, who has access to it, and what you want to do with it.
 2. Trunk: a framework for easily developing cohesive peer-to-peer applications on top of data from Root

 As a whole, it forms the basis for a new model of the internet where first and foremost, people own their own data.
-This enables entirely new dimensions of computation and [[collaborative software|collaboration]] on the web.
+This enables entirely new dimensions of computation and [[collaborative software|collaboration](../../../thoughts/collaborative%20software.md) on the web.

 - Single purpose apps backed by general-purpose data[^4].
 Apps in this new model are now just views on top of data rather than a tight coupling of data and logic.
 If two apps are views on the same data, any change to the underlying data will instantly update _both apps_.
 - Applications ask for access rather than store their own data.
 Instead of maintaining a separate log-in for each app, you give apps permission to read or write specific parts of your data.
-  - Additionally, this means that existing platforms to relieve themselves of the impossible burden of being the steward of [[Moderation|moderating]] what every person on their platform is doing.
+  - Additionally, this means that existing platforms to relieve themselves of the impossible burden of being the steward of [[../../../thoughts/Moderation.md|moderating]] what every person on their platform is doing.
 - Local-first means interaction times are measured in _microseconds_ not seconds, resulting in more responsive-feeling applications and no loading spinners.
 - Two users can collaborate by simply 'inviting' another to temporarily synchronize a subset of their data.
 Developers no longer have to worry about building out separate infrastructure for live editing or collaboration.
 - As there are separate markets for data and applications, it creates competition based on service quality rather than on data ownership.

 With Rhizome, we get the convenience of a single centralized platform without the lack of agency that comes with it.

-You can find more technical details [[Rhizome Proposal|in the proposal]], and rough notes from my day-to-day in my [[Rhizome Research Log|research log]].
+You can find more technical details [[Rhizome Proposal|in the proposal](../../../thoughts/Rhizome%20Proposal.md), and rough notes from my day-to-day in my [[Rhizome Research Log|research log](../../../thoughts/Rhizome%20Research%20Log.md).

 I encourage you to imagine with me what a world like this could look like.
 I miss when we would dream of worlds to come, filled with exciting possibilities and hopeful futures.
-Think of this project as a [[skyhooks|skyhook]]: a dream about a future so that we may build towards it.
+Think of this project as a [[../../../thoughts/skyhooks.md|skyhook]]: a dream about a future so that we may build towards it.

 > We live in capitalism, its power seems inescapable – but then, so did the divine right of kings.
 Any human power can be resisted and changed by human beings.
 Resistance and change often begin in art.
 >